pip-services/pip-services-docs/content/en/python/commons/data/projection_params.md

 > `static` from_string(*values: str): [ProjectionParams]()

-- **values**: str - one or more comma-separated lists of projection fields
+- **values**: str - one or more comma-separated lists of projection fields.
 - **returns**: [ProjectionParams]() - a newly created ProjectionParams.

 #### from_value